psychowolf960/psychowolf960/README.md

-- 👋 Hi, I’m @psychowolf960
+- 👋 Hi, I’m @psychowolf960, your. regular 16 year old french student
-- 👀 I’m interested in cool stuff
+- 👀 I’m interested in Game Development
-- 🌱 I’m currently learning cool stuff
+- 🌱 I’m currently making my first game
-- 💞️ I’m looking to collaborate on cool stuff
+- 💞️ I’m looking to collaborate, whynot?
-- 📫 How to reach me : you don't

 <!---
 psychowolf960/psychowolf960 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.